Dev guideAPI Reference

 Part 2: Run your app

-At this point, your app does nothing.
-You first need to create a flag and a flag delivery rule in the Optimizely app to enable the app.
+After completing Part 1, your sample app still does nothing.
+You need to create a flag and a flag rule in the Optimizely app to enable your sample application.

 1. Create the feature flag

-A feature flag lets you control which users to expose new feature code to in your app.
-For this quickstart, imagine you are rolling out a redesigned sorting feature for displaying products.
+A flag lets you control the users that are exposed to new code in your application.
+For this quickstart, imagine that you are rolling out a redesigned sorting feature for displaying products.

-Create a flag in Optimizely named product_sort and give it a variable named sort_method:
+Create a flag in your Feature Experimentation project named product_sort and give it a variable named sort_method:

-2. Name the flag key product_sort and click Create Flag, which corresponds to the flag key in your sample app.
+3. Keep the auto-created Key, product_sort, and click Create Flag.
+The Key corresponds to the flag key in your sample app.

-5. Name the variable sort_method, which corresponds to the variable key in your sample app.
+1. Enter sort_method for the Variable Key, which corresponds to the variable key in your sample app.

-2. Go to Variations and click the default "on" variation.
+1. Under Flag Setup go to Variations select the On variation.
 A variation is a wrapper for a collection of variable values.

-3. Set the sort_method variable value to popular_first.
-This represents your new sorting method.
+2. For the sort_method variable value, enter popular_first, which represents your new sorting method.

 2. Create the flag delivery rule

-Your sample app still does not do anything.
-Next, you need to make and enable a flag delivery rule in the app.
+Your sample app still does nothing because you need to create and enable a flag rule.

-1. Verify you are in your primary environment since you are using the primary environment SDK key:
+1. Ensure you are in your primary environment (since you are using the primary environment SDK key from Part 1.

-2. Set the traffic slider to 50%.
-This delivers the flag to 50% of users who trigger the flag in this environment.
+5. Set the Traffic Allocation slider to 50%.
+This delivers the product_sort flag to 50% of everyone who triggers the flag in this environment.
 You can roll out or roll back the product_sort flag to a percentage of traffic whenever you want.

 3. Run your sample app

-In Android Studio, start an emulator.
+1. In Android Studio, start an emulator.
 Click Run to execute the sample app code you created earlier.
-Your output appears similar to the following:
+Your output displays similar to the following:

 Flag on.
 User number 6998 saw flag variation: on and got products sorted by: popular_first config variable as part of flag rule: targeted_delivery